Please read the following important information. Contact your Broker if there is anything you do not understand, or if you have any questions.

 All Retail Products are subject to a “cooling off period” of a minimum of 14 days and details of this are contained in the PDS.
 During this time, if you are not happy with a Retail Product, you may withdraw from the new contract at no cost to you other than our broker’s fee, which is not refundable.

-Please note that should the insurance policy be cancelled before the expiry date for whatever reason, the Premium Funder will charge you the full interest applicable to the contract, as detailed in the Loan Application Form.
+Premium funding allows you to spread out the cash flow associated with paying your insurance premiums over the next twelve months.
+We receive a commission from the funder for arranging the funding contract, full details are available on request.
+Please note that should the insurance policy be cancelled, before the expiry date for whatever reason, the Premium Funder will charge you the full interest applicable to the contract, as detailed in the Loan Application Form.
 Typically there will be no refund of our commission on the refund premium and no refund of any fee we may have charged you for arranging the cover.
 We also reserve the right to charge you a policy cancellation handling fee.
 In some cases insurers also apply minimum premiums to policies, which may further reduce the refund that you might otherwise receive.